helenawsu/blog/src/data/blog/music-proj0.md

   </div>

-Some modifications were made to the raw recurrent analysis to better reflect musical listening experience.
+Some modifications were made to the above recurrent analysis to better reflect musical listening experience.

 ## ratio snapping
 There are two common tuning systems: just intonation and 12-tone equal temperament (12-TET).
 Just intonation expresses musical intervals as exact integer ratios, whereas 12-TET divides the octave into 12 equal logarithmic steps.
 Although the perceptual difference between these systems is often indiscernable for human listeners, it has a significant impact on RQA-based analysis.
 For example, a ratio difference such as 2:3 versus 2:3.01 is hardly distinguishable to the human ear, but it can substantially disrupt the RQA score.